 Like this video?
 Subscribe to my YouTube cooking channel for healthy recipes weekly!
 (Click the bell icon to be notified when I post a new video.)

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Line an extra-large baking sheet (at least 14 x 20) with foil for easy cleanup.
 Place an oven-safe cookie rack of the same size on top of the baking sheet.
 (Get the perfect pan + rack here!)

 Arrange the bacon slices in a single layer on the rack.

 Place bacon in the oven on the middle rack, and bake for 18 to 23 minutes for average bacon, 15-19 minutes for thin bacon, or 22-26 minutes for thick cut bacon, until done to your liking.

 After baking bacon in the oven, pat any excess grease to help it get crisp.
 Allow it to cool for a few minutes to get more crispy.

 Video Showing How To Make Bacon in the Oven:

-Scroll up a bit to see the video for this recipe — it’s located directly above the ingredients list.
+Tap here to jump to the video for this recipe — it’s located directly above the ingredients list.
 It’s the easiest way to learn how to make Bacon in the Oven!